oracle/truffleruby/doc/user/deploying.md

 application under load for a period of time.
 If you monitor the performance (by measuring operation time, or response time) you will see it reduce over time and then probably stabilise.

-## Tuning TruffleRuby

-To tune TruffleRuby you will need to consider the options of either your JVM or the SubstrateVM, and then Truffle, and Graal.

 ## Logging